curl/everything-curl/http-http2.md

 is doing all its network requests in a strictly serial manner, one after the next, with the second only ever starting once the previous one has ended.

-Hopefully, a future curl version will be enhanced to allow the use of this feature.
+Preferably, a future curl version will be enhanced to allow the use of this feature.